NGC 4490

 NGC 4490, also known as the Cocoon Galaxy, is a barred spiral galaxy in the constellation Canes Venatici.
 It was discovered by German-British astronomer William Herschel on 14 January 1788.
-It is known to be of the closest interacting/merging galactic system.
-The galaxy lies at a distance of 25 million light years from Earth making it located in the local universe.
+It is known to be one of the closest interacting/merging galactic systems.
+The galaxy lies at a distance of 25 million light years from Earth.
 It interacts with its smaller companion NGC 4485 and as a result is a starburst galaxy.
 NGC 4490 and NGC 4485 are collectively known in the Atlas of Peculiar Galaxies as Arp 269.
 The two galaxies have already made their closest approach and are rushing away from each other.
 It has been discovered that NGC 4490 has a double nucleus.

-NGC 4490 is located 3/4° northwest of beta Canum Venaticorum and with apparent visual magnitude 9.8, can be observed with 15x100 binoculars.
+NGC 4490 is located 45 arcminutes northwest of beta Canum Venaticorum and with apparent visual magnitude 9.8, can be observed with 15x100 binoculars.
 It is a member of the Herschel 400 Catalogue.
 It belongs to the Canes II Group.
 NGC 4490 has a system of satellite galaxies oriented roughly in a plane.